jaxgeller/high-school-recruits-analytics/README.md

 Raw data is encoded as JSON and contains all the meta data about players.
 If there is high enough demand, I can add a csv of the raw player data for use in other plots.
 Track [this](https://github.com/jaxgeller/high-school-recruits-analytics/issues/2) issue if interested.

+### Contributing

+All contributions are welcome.
+If there are issues with the site, data, or tools asociated with it, please open up an issue or submit a pull request.

+### Special Thanks

+I'd like to thank [Daniel Christian](https://twitter.com/DChris1123) for the write up on the data.
+He did an excellent job writing an anecdotal analysis focussing on some of the busts and booms.

+I'd also like to thank [Chris Allen](https://twitter.com/cp_allen) for the amazing design of the site.

 ### License
 [MIT](https://github.com/jaxgeller/high-school-recruits-analytics/blob/master/LICENSE)